IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Sequencing actions

 Next, let's visually model a simple sequence similar to the one we have created earlier when having used the CLI.
-Therefore, let's first create a very simple action (name it echo) the same way you learned to create actions before (snippet 10):
+Therefore, let's first create a very simple action (name it echo) the same way you learned to create actions before:

 ```javascript
 function main(msg) {